viresh-ratnakar/webifi/README.md

 - first|last across|down|clue

-The "best" command and its variants will take you to the next best unsolved clue that in terms of having the most solved cells.
+The "best" command and its variants will take you to the next best unsolved clue (in terms of having the most solved cells).
 The "back" command will take you the clue that you were looking at before the current clue.
 The "prev" and "next" commands go through the clues in their normal order.

 #### clue
 Read the current clue and its current entry.